patrick-llgc/Learning-Deep-Learning/paper_notes/world_dreamer.md

 - The key assumption underlying the effectiveness of the parallel decoding is a Markovian property that many tokens are conditionally independent given other tokens.
 (From [MaskGIT](https://masked-generative-image-transformer.github.io/) and Muse)
 - [PySceneDetect](https://github.com/Breakthrough/PySceneDetect) to detect scene switching
+- The idea of using masked language model for video prediction is first proposed in MaskGIT, then extended by Muse to text-to-image generation.
+During training, MaskGIT is trained on a similar proxy task to the mask prediction in BERT.
+At inference time, MaskGIT adopts a novel non-autoregressive decoding method to synthesize an image in constant number of steps.

 #### Notes
 - Questions and notes on how to improve/revise the current work